When to give a raise

-Give a raise to retain your best staff
+Give a raise to retain your best employees

 People leave their jobs for all sorts of reasons, and pay is a big one.
 Besides helping your employees meet their living expenses, pay is tied to other measures of job satisfaction.
 If they’re getting paid right, employees feel:

 If you don't, they may start looking for another job, which can get expensive for you.
-Replacing an employee can cost you as much as 20 percent of their annual salary.
-Besides helping you retain staff, employee raises will also give you a spike in productivity as morale goes up.
+Replacing an employee can cost a lot.
+Besides helping you retain people, employee raises will also give you a spike in productivity as morale goes up.

 Deciding when and how to give a raise involves a combination of soft skills and hard data.
 We'll look at the data first.